KumoCorp/kumomta/docs/changelog/main.md

   [remember_broken_tls](../reference/kumo/make_egress_path/remember_broken_tls.md)
   option to streamline dealing with sites with broken TLS.

+* We now also purge [memoize](../reference/kumo/memoize.md) caches when the system is in a low-memory state.

 ## Fixes

 * `kcli trace-smtp-client` and `kcli trace-smtp-server` would always report